How the Internet of Things Is Making Everyday Objects Smarter

 We are seeing elements of the IoT in the marketplace already, from controlling the lights and temperature to closing the garage door while away from the home.
 In a more comprehensive way, IoT transforms real-world objects into smart objects and connects them through the internet.
 In contrast with the current internet, IoT depends on a dynamic architecture where physical objects with embedded sensors will communicate with an e-infrastructure (i.e. a cloud) to send and analyze data using the Internet Protocol.
 IoT envisions a future in which digital and physical entities can be linked, through their unique identifier and by means of appropriate information and communication technologies.

 "Yes, by all means, collect data that benefits society, but those who collect the data need to know how to scrub it first from individual identifying information that invades our privacy."

-The Internet of Things has emerged as a leading factor in the future state of the Internet.
-Its significance can be described in terms of providing a different lens on how to link the Internet with the real world’s objects.
-The truth is, the value of the IoT only comes from the astounding mass of data it is bound to produce.
+The Internet of Things has emerged as a leading factor in the future state of the internet.
+Its significance can be described in terms of providing a different lens on how to link the internet with the real world’s objects.
+The truth is, the value of IoT only comes from the astounding mass of data it is bound to produce.

 Once millions of home appliances are connected to IoT, there is a real opportunity for monetization of consumer behavior through analyzing appliance behavior, like how often and when you wash your clothes, iron your shirts, make toast, heat up meals, etc. This will therefore lead to businesses suddenly realizing the money that can be made from applying predictive analysis with it.